 Interactions With Healthcare Providers

-The following are some examples of Code provisions.
-(Amgen adheres to all the provisions of the Code, which is available in its entirety at www.phrma.org.)
+The following are some examples of PhRMA Code provisions, which is available in its entirety at www.phrma.org.

 - Never using non-educational "reminder" items (such as pens, mugs, or other items branded with a product or company logo).
-We will only distribute to healthcare professionals educational items that advance disease or treatment education and that are not of substantial value ($100 or less);
+Only distribute to healthcare professionals educational items that advance disease or treatment education and that are not of substantial value ($100 or less);

-- Keeping Independent Medical Education (IME) grant-making functions separate from sales and marketing functions, never using the provision of IME funds to influence, advise or provide guidance, and never offering compensation to any healthcare professional for expenses or time spent in IME participation.
+- Keep Independent Medical Education (IME) grant-making functions separate from sales and marketing functions, including by prohibiting the provision of IME funds to influence, advise or provide guidance on products and by not offering compensation to any healthcare professional for expenses or time spent in IME participation.

 The U.S. Sunshine Act, also known as the Open Payments—Physician Payments Sunshine Act, was enacted as federal law in 2010 as a provision of the Affordable Care Act.
 The Sunshine Act requires that health care manufacturers, including Amgen, track financial transactions with certain health care providers (HCPs) and health care organizations (HCOs) and disclose those transactions on an annual basis.
 We support the Sunshine Act and its goal of providing the public greater visibility into interactions between the health care industry and HCPs to ensure public trust and confidence.

 As of August 4, 2023